“Two souls dwell, alas, in my breast’ (Faust I)

 After sport, I drive home in the evening in deep darkness and pouring rain.
 On a sloping road, I take the sharp left-hand bend that I know well.
 I turn the steering wheel to the left, but because the road is wet with rain, the back of the car swerves to the right.
 I jerk the steering wheel to the right, causing the car to swerve to the rear left.
 It then hits a young birch tree in the middle, shaves it off, spins around its longitudinal axis in the air, flies over the deep ditch to the right of the road and lands softly in the recently ploughed field, four metres from the edge of the road at right angles to the direction of travel on all four wheels.
 I am completely unharmed.
 After a few moments of trying to realise what has just happened, I get out of the car, get my sports bag out of the boot in the pattering rain, sink up to my ankles in the soft clod of earth, stomp towards the road, lower myself into the ditch, crawl up the ditch wall on all fours to the edge of the road.
 At that moment, I see headlights coming towards me.
 The car stops, it’s a police patrol car.
 The officers take me in, ask what happened and drive me home.

 The dialogue with our highest self cannot be established voluntarily and certainly cannot be earned.
 What we can do, however, is to build up the willingness to receive through meditation, i.e. to turn our gaze outwards and start the journey of consciousness inwards.
-The spirit soul is constantly knocking quietly to make itself heard, but most people are so caught up in the worldly dimension that they do not seek it out at all, nor do they hear it – with the exception of some people’s ‘gut feeling’ – let alone listen to it.
+The spirit soul is constantly knocking quietly to make itself heard, but most people are so caught up in the worldly dimension that they do not seek it at all, nor do they hear it – with the exception of some people’s ‘gut feeling’ – and certainly do not listen to it.
 As a result, they live in a world of scarcity, chance, unpredictability and fear.

 “Stop, where are you going?

-The belief that we are separated from our spiritual power or the ignorance that this inner voice exists at all is the cause of all our problems without exception, of every deficiency.
-Those who do not know that they are above all divine in nature are subject to the suffering and lack of the valley of tears, although it would only be a step towards complete self-knowledge.
+The belief that we are separated from our spiritual power, or the ignorance that this inner voice exists at all, is the cause of all our problems without exception, of every deficiency.
+Those who do not know that they are above all divine in nature are subject to the suffering and lack of the valley of tears, although it would only be one step – albeit a big one – towards complete self-knowledge.
 Every moment of worry is a demonstration of mistrust towards my inner voice.
-Even when we look ‘up’ – as many footballers do before they cross themselves and then enter the pitch – we have created separation in that moment.
+Even when we look “up” – as many footballers do before they cross themselves and then enter the pitch – we have created separation in that moment.

 The solution is to look inwards and become aware of the presence of our spiritual identity.
 Then we take a giant step towards unity, or at least union, like ink with a piece of chalk.
 Although the example is flawed because the ink also belongs to matter and not to the spiritual dimension, it clearly shows how much the activated divine influence changes the animal part.
 Then the aforementioned consciousness that Jesus refers to grows: ‘You are all gods and children of the Most High.’
 Then our lives change as long as we approach all things in everyday life with this awareness.